RakipInitiative/ModelRepository/README.md

 ## plan for next days

+* write report for EFSA
 * support Petra on supply chain models
 * Gropin
+  * Variables used for scales -> "scale_" as prefix and made const in metadata
+  * Variables used for kinetic modelling (currently with suffix "_kinetic"): remove suffix and introduce as Parameter
+  * any parameter used for not all modes gets a prefix for which mode it is used
+    * Mode_response
+    * Mode_time2multiply: lagTime, logIncrease
+    * Mode_kinetic: logN0, lagTime, logNEnd, simTime
+  * create workflow editing fskx to fix all problems with excel sheet
+    * creation date: edit medata.json
+    * additional simulation parameter sets: edit sim.sedml and add new simulation parameter set
   * transfer complete annotation data to all models
     * mostly done, bugfixing for rare cases and parameter annotation
   * bugfixing rare cases model script transfer errors due to inconsistencies in gropin database